API reference

 - Parameters:

-callback – callable to be called with the event object when an event is published
+Callable[[TypeVar(T_Event, bound= Event)],Any]) – callable to be called with the event object when an event is publishedevent_types (

-if it should be called in a worker thread.
-If the callback is a coroutine function, this flag is ignored.one_shot – if
+bool) –Trueif the (synchronous) callback should be called on the event loop thread,Falseif it should be called in a scheduler thread.
+If the callback is a coroutine function, this flag is ignored.one_shot (

 Asynchronous, local event broker.